 Over the coming semester, the Sussex Humanities Lab is offering a series of free skills-building workshops in the Digital Humanities.
 They take place on selected Wednesdays between 15:00 and 17:00, in the Lab.

 15:00, 19 Feb – Archival Research with Tropy.
 Collecting and managing photographs from archives can be time-consuming.
 In our second 2019 workshop, Sean Takats will introduce you to the free software package Tropy, and help you to manage the process of taking, saving, and describing photos of archival materials.
 Find out more or book a place.
-Note: This one’s on a Tuesday, time TBC.
+Note: This one’s on a Tuesday.
+(Update: notes from the workshop).

 15:00, 13 March – Web Scraping with Wget.
 Wget is a very handy program for retrieving or ‘scraping’ material from the web.
 In this workshop, James Baker introduces your computer’s command line interface, and shows you how to write simple scripts to automate bulk-downloading from the web.
 At the end of the workshop, James will support you in scraping a website of your choice.
 You’ll also learn about The Programming Historian, a fantastic resource to gain more digital skills in the future.
 Find out more or book a place.

 15:00, 3 April – Dataset Publishing and Compliance.
 Data repositories are already an important part of humanities research, and increasingly a requirement of humanities funding.
 In our fourth workshop, Sharon Webb and Adam Harwood will dive into the practicalities and best practice of research data management.
 We’ll explore how best to use metadata to describe and organise digital objects, touch on issues within digital preservation, and learn how to use current university infrastructure to deposit datasets.
 Find out more or book a place.
 (Update: notes from the workshop).